Moving to Santa Cruz La Laguna, Guatemala

 We asked people in Santa Cruz La Laguna if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Santa Cruz La Laguna, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, as it's considered disrespectful in this conservative society.
 Always ask for permission before taking photos of locals, as some may find it intrusive or offensive.
 Don't litter or damage the environment, as the locals take great pride in their natural surroundings.
 Avoid discussing sensitive topics such as politics, religion, or the country's past conflicts, as these can be seen as disrespectful.
 It's also considered rude to raise your voice or show anger in public.
 Always be polite and patient, especially when dealing with service providers.
 Avoid making assumptions or stereotypes about the local culture or people.
 Instead, take the time to learn about their customs, traditions, and way of life.
 Lastly, always negotiate prices before accepting services or buying goods, as it's common for prices to be inflated for tourists.
-However, do so respectfully and without being overly aggressive," said one expat who made the move to Santa Cruz La Laguna.
+However, do so respectfully and without being overly aggressive," explained one expat living in Santa Cruz La Laguna, Guatemala.

 About the Author